Well, well, what do we have here? If it isn't me.

 "Yeah", agreed the redhead, "probably that."

-Kankuro rolled his eyes, his irises likely visiting at the very back of his head.
+Kankuro rolled his eyes, his irises likely visiting the very back of his head.
 "C'mon.
 Your delusional ass needs coffee."

 Roughly fifteen minutes later, Gaara sat by the kitchen's island counter, hollow eyes staring into nothingness and head filled with fragments of thoughts that did not fit together.
 He was slowly beginning to wonder if his decision to double the amount of pills recommended hadn't been the best of ideas after all.